- How can I determine what type of Business License I need?

 - Once I file an application, is the information available to the public?

-- Personal information such as home address and personal telephone numbers will not be released without a subpoena.
+- Personal information such as home address and personal telephone numbers listed on an application will not be released without a subpoena.
+However, the same information on a Fictitious Business Name Statement is public information.

 - How can I find out if someone has a Sacramento County Business License?